Flopi04LP/JavaFX-Boersenkurse/README.md

 1. Download the code and remove the .zip
 2. Open the code in an IDE, only tested it in Netbeans 8.2 though
-3. Add the .jar files from the /lib folder to the libraries
-4. Excecute the Starter.java file
+3. Excecute the Starter.java file

 Done!
 If something doesn't work, you can leave an issue on this Github page